T-Fletcher/mailchimp-recurring-html-email-generator/README.md

 ## Logging

 Logs are always saved locally wherever the script runs.
+You can include AWS S3 bucket credentials in the `.env` file to save logs to an S3 bucket (strongly recommended - log it all, and log it elsewhere).

 The script generates a unique log file each time it runs, as well as appending the outcome of that run in a single 'script history' log file in the root directory.
 This lets you quickly tell if a run has succeeded/failed, and know which log file to check for the output.

+Log files from runs with DEBUG enabled are prefixed with `DEBUG-`, and the activity log will show `[DEBUG]` + `[CRON/MANUAL]` to indicate if the script was run manually or via cron.
+This is useful for picking which runs were the result of testing.

 ### Saving logs in an AWS S3 bucket

+> *Thou shalt save thy logs in a separate environment* - Gandalf

 Saving your logs in S3 requires `aws-cli` to be installed on the server the script is running on.
 The aws credentials used need to have access to whichever S3 bucket you specify for the upload to work.